Self-quarantine for 14 days at home after your last known contact with someone with COVID-19

 - Anyone else in the household of someone who has or suspected to have COVID-19 needs to self-quarantine.

-- Wear a cloth face covering over your nose and mouth any time you are around other people or animals.
+- Wear a mask over your nose and mouth any time you are around other people or animals.

 If you have severe symptoms such as difficulty breathing, go to your local emergency department or call 911 immediately and tell the dispatcher that you may have COVID-19.